How to Cope with ‘Fanxiety’ and Game Day Jitters

 Let Go of What You Can’t Control

-Your team is down big at halftime.
+It’s late in the game and your team is losing.
 It’s natural to be nervous and on edge.
 This is a good time to remind yourself that “what the athletes do is completely outside of your control,” says Dr. Gordon-Elliott.
 “Learn how to focus on the stuff that you can control and let go of the things that you can’t.”
 Channel your jitters by either staying present in the room with other people or grab some fresh air during a commercial break to calm your nerves.

 Set Limits For Yourself

-If you’re attending an event filled with food and drinks, be mindful of how much you plan to indulge.
+If you’re attending an event filled with food and drinks, or even if you’re watching with a small group or by yourself, be mindful of how much you plan to indulge.
 “Go in with a plan about how much you’re going to drink,” she says.
 “Especially if you’re feeling a little bit nervous, drinking might initially make you feel a little calmer, but we know that over time drinking can intensify our emotions and shift them to a more negative place.”
 Too much alcohol can also put you more at risk for impulsive behavior like betting too much, among other hasty decisions.

 Postgame